You can use Galaxy S10 quick setting buttons to quickly turn on or turn off some features without opening Galaxy S10 Settings, or any apps.

 - Add new buttons to the quick settings.
 App developers can enable quick settings in their apps.
 Once enabled, you will find them on the top of the pre-installed quick setting buttons.
 In this example, you can drag the Nearby button to add it to the quick settings.
 Once you enable the developer options, you can also add some developer tiles here as explained in this guide.

 - Remove any buttons from the quick settings.
-You just drag the button to the top to remove it from Galaxy S10 quick setting buttons.
+You just drag the button to the top to remove it from the quick setting buttons panel.

 - Rearrange the buttons.
 You can drag and drop a button to the desired location.
 After you drop the button, all other buttons in and behind the spot will be pushed back immediately.